Asahi daily, an official Tokyo Olympics partner, urges Games cancellation

 Although the majority of the population remains unvaccinated, the Japan Olympic Committee is expecting to start inoculating the Japanese Olympic delegation from June 1, the organisation told Reuters on Wednesday.

-About 1,600 people, including athletes and coaches, will receive Pfizer shots that were donated by Pfizer separately from the national supply of vaccines.
+About 1,600 people, including athletes and coaches, will receive Pfizer shots which were donated by Pfizer separately from the national supply of vaccines.

 A professor of public health and adviser to the New Zealand government said on Tuesday that going ahead with the Games was "absurd" here.